ChilliCream/workshops/crypto-maui/docs/docs/04-MAUI/01-preparations.md

     ![Windows Command Prompt](../images/windows_command_prompt.png)

-2. In the Windows  Terminal, verify the `dotnet --info` command confirms .NET v6.0.401 (or higher) is installed
+2. In the Windows  Terminal, verify the `dotnet --info` command confirms `Version v6.0.401` (or higher) is installed

     [Image]